obonaventure/cnp3/book-2nd/exercises/packetdrill.rst

       .. comment:: The FIN flag is only set by the kernel in outgoing packets after the :manpage:`close` system call.

-2. A second topic that we can explore with packetdrill_ are the retransmission where there are packet losses.
+2. A second topic that we can explore with packetdrill_ are the retransmissions when there are packet losses.
 TCP uses a mix of go-back-n and selective repeat to retransmit the missing segments.
 When the retransmission timer expires, it retransmits one segment due to the congestion control scheme, see below :

 .. code-block:: console